BlueWitherer/ClipboardButtons/about.md

 ---

 ## About
-This mod adds a copy and a paste button on every text field you can find in the game!
+This mod adds a copy and a paste button on every text input field you can find in the game!

 ---